ktywelch/eat-a-burger/README.md

 ##Database:

-Datamodel utilizes a single tables that has 2 columns: burger_name - text field to contain the name of the burger devoured - boolean that indicates if the burger is devoured
+ utilizes a single tables that has 2 columns: burger_name - text field to contain the name of the burger devoured - boolean that indicates if the burger is devoured